Harvesting Sunflower Seeds

-And because I have so many sunflowers that survived, I want to harvest the seeds to plant next year.
+Because I have so many sunflowers, I want to harvest the seeds to plant next year.
+Plus my husband LOVES to eat sunflower seeds too, so there’s that!

 Have you ever harvested sunflower seeds before?